Turning Opportunity Into Profit

 After taking an objective look at the facility and its potential, management evaluated the needs of the operation based on these three questions, and drew solutions from their collective experiences.
 After brainstorming, the group had created an outline of improvements and a strategy for implementing them.

 “We really put ourselves in the farmer’s seat: What’s his experience when he drives in?”
 Hurd says.
 “Ultimately, we decided our goal was to be the fastest unloader in the area.”

-A lofty goal indeed, but one JBS United felt could be achieved if the combined energy of the terminal’s employees was focused on providing this level of service to its customers.
+A lofty goal indeed, but one JBS United felt could be achieved if the collective energy of the terminal’s employees was focused on providing this level of service to its customers.

 As operational changes are made, constant evaluation provides the checks-and-balances necessary to ensure the company is moving in the right direction.

-“As we continue to upgrade and expand our facility, we go back and ask ourselves, ‘How will this fit into our hedgehog concept?’ ” says Randy Bleich, general manager, western Illinois grain division.
+“As we continue to upgrade and expand our facility, we go back and ask ourselves, ‘How will this fit into our hedgehog concept?’” says Randy Bleich, western Illinois region manager division.
 “Sometimes we’ve had to tweak things a bit so they do fit in with the concept.”

 Admitting when you’re wrong and adjusting accordingly is a critical part of this process.

 For example, recently the company changed accounting software providers.
 Unfortunately, after trying to work within the new system they realized they had “taken them back a few steps” — and the producers “let us know about that.”
 Acknowledging this pursuit had failed, JBS United’s grain division went back to the old system.

 “In order to remain successful, we continue to fine tune our process,” Hurd says.
 “If we see something occurring that’s slowing things down we jump on it and correct it.”

 Armed with this knowledge and a firm game plan, it was time to put it into action.